How Many Miles on a Used Car is Too Much?

 Wondering how many miles on a used car is too much?
 You might have heard people quote 100,000 miles as a smart cut-off point, but that’s not really the right metric.
 Instead, you should consider the vehicle’s service records, its vehicle history report, and the reliability of the model in question.

+Way back when, maintaining your car well enough to reach 100,000 miles was a point of pride.
 That’s because older cars were usually unreliable at triple-figure mileage — but a lot has changed since your parents started looking for their first car.
-Manufacturers are using more sophisticated components and fluids that ensure a car lasts longer, and drivers are less eager to trade up.
+Manufacturers are using more sophisticated components and fluids that ensure a car lasts longer.

 100,000 miles really isn’t high these days.
 Let’s do the math:

 - The average car still on the road is 11 years old.